theQRL/docs.theqrl.org/_docs/wallet/basics.md

 The main wallet is used to generate the amount of slaves we want and creates a magnitude more transactions the main wallet can preform.

 Lets work through some math.
 Assuming the default settings are used throughout.
-We create a new wallet with a tree height of **10 xmss** or **1,024** Signatures.
+We create a new wallet with a tree height of 10 xmss or 1,024 Signatures.
 With this wallet alone we can sign 1,024 transactions on the network.

 In order to increase that amount we generate a slaves.json file with 10 slaves. this file will then have 10 slaves with 1,24 signatures available or `10 x 1024 = 10240` and will only have used one OTS from the main wallet.

 If we create a wallet with tree height of **18** or **262,144** Signatures and generate a slaves.json file with 100 slaves in it i would have 26,214,400 signatures available with this one file, that I can generate 262,143 more times from the main wallet before it runs out of signatures.

+## Seting Up a Wallet

-There are two ways you can create a wallet for QRL.
+There are two ways to can create a wallet for QRL.

 * The online wallet served up at [wallet.theqrl.org.](https://wallet.theqrl.org)
 * Using the QRL CLI in a Linux environment.

-	* You will need to first install the qrl package following this guide [Linux install guide location](/docs/mining/linux)
+In order to create a wallet in the CLI you must first install the `qrl` python package.
+This will also allow you to create a `slaves.json` to setup and mine QRL as well.

-If you are going to mine QRLneed to generate a `slaves.json` file to mine with, use the `qrl` package in a Linux environment. *There will be the ability to create this file in the web wallet at a later date.*
+*There will be the ability to create this file in the web wallet at a later date.*

 * * *

-## Online Wallet
+### Online Wallet

 By far the easiest way to generate a wallet is by using the online wallet.
 Browse over to [wallet.theqrl.org](https://wallet.theqrl.org) to get started.